samucodesh/intro/docs/becoming-a-maintainer/issues-and-pull-requests.md

 ### Spam Pull Requests

 There might be times when you will get a spam pull request for your project.
 In these situations, it is best not to respond to the author.
-Instead, close it and add a `spam` label on it.
+Instead, close it and add a `spam` label to it.

 Here are some examples of spam pull requests: